 To do complete kits we use our stock of Branchline parts as well as The Bethlehem Car Works parts and for diners we use Tom Madden wide clerestory roofs and ends.

-Staging Can Be More Than a Dark Space Under the Layout
+Layout Staging: Make it More than a Dark Space Under the Layout

-There’s a model railroad saying, “you can’t have too much staging!”
-The guy who often repeated that phrase as he built the layout is now operating.
+There’s a model railroad saying, “You can’t have too much staging!”
+The guy that often repeated that phrase as he built the layout is now operating.
 And he will be the first to tell you now that’s he’s got way too much staging.
-Paul looks at staging concepts that minimize the impact on your layout space.
-He will also present a number of alternative approaches.
+In this presentation Paul looks at staging concepts that minimize the impact on your layout space and presents some alternative approaches.

 Hacks at Catty: Modeling the Cabooses of the L&NE’s Catasauqua Branch